 Note you do not need to do this if using a VPN, as DNS requests are sent through the VPN tunnel to be handled by your VPN provider.

-2. Go to Settings -> Network and select your WiFi network.
-Click the remote’s menu button (☰) to Forget this network.
+- Go to Settings -> Network and select your Wi-Fi network.
+Click the remote's menu button (☰) to forget this network.

-6. For Subnet Mask enter 24 if the Subnet Mask value you noted in Step 1 was 255.255.255.0, or 32 if the "Subnet Mask” value was 255.255.255.255.
+- For Subnet Mask there can be a few options: enter 24 if the Subnet Mask value you noted in Step 1 was 255.255.255.0, or 32 if the "Subnet Mask" value was 255.255.255.255.
 For any other Subnet Mask values, use this tool to calculate the number.
 The value listed after Mask Bits is the one you are looking for.

 But what DNS setting should I enter?